nidal567/Thesis/README.md

 # Thesis Project: Optimizing Wireless Network Resources with Deep Reinforcement Learning

+### Work in Progress... will add more throughout the development of the Thesis

 ## Overview
 This project focuses on optimizing wireless network resources using Deep Reinforcement Learning (DRL).
 The primary objective is to leverage the Soft Actor-Critic (SAC) algorithm to improve system efficiency in terms of power consumption, user satisfaction,